jake-knerr/cogent/README.md

 #### An app is a hierarchy of components.

+The top-level component is the application component.

 #### A component is an object that wraps a single HTMLElement that is its view.

 Think of HTML/CSS as the language to describe the view.

 #### A component's API is both the API exposed by the object wrapper and the wrapped HTMLElement (view).
 External code cannot use the view's API to read or mutate a component's child elements.

 Child elements of the wrapped HTMLElement are not part of the API.
 They are private to the component.
 To change the internal structure, the component must expose methods to do so using methods on the object wrapper.

 #### When application state changes, notifications and reactions to the change must flow downwards from parent to child components.